 conversion

-files

 graphs

-logicalLocations

 resources

 If the value of an externalizable property is an array, then if the property is externalized, it SHALL be stored in one or more external property files.
 In this case, the value of the corresponding property in externalPropertyFiles SHALL be an array of externalPropertyFile objects specifying the locations of those external property files.